Understanding Infertility: Causes, Treatments, and Support

-A particular part of womanhood that is spoken about often and highly celebrated is motherhood, of course.
-From a young age, women find themselves being cast in the role of a mother.
+A particular part of womanhood that is spoken about often and highly celebrated is motherhood.
+From a young age, women find themselves being cast in the role of a mother (whether they’d like to be or not).
 From being gifted baby dolls as toddlers and playing ‘house’, to learning about our reproductive systems in grade school health classes, pregnancy and motherhood are frequent topics of conversation continuing into adulthood.

 Causes of Infertility